Clayton Kershaw’s brilliance on display for Mariners, if not their fans

 “In the first inning, I felt like everything was fine and the neck was feeling great,” Kikuchi said through interpreter Kevin Ando.
 “I do feel like I got slider happy in the inning.
 It is a pitch that I have a lot of confidence in.”

-Kikuchi shrugged off what appeared to be a strikeout of Matt Beaty that homeplate umpire Adrian Johnson called a foul ball.
+Kikuchi shrugged off what appeared to be a strikeout of Matt Beaty that plate umpire Adrian Johnson called a foul ball.
 Replays show that the ball didn’t touch Beaty’s bat.
-But that play isn’t revieable.
-Beaty hit a RBI double to start the issues.
+But that play isn’t reviewable.
+Beaty hit an RBI double to start the issues.

 “I didn’t see it from my angle,” Kikuchi said.
 “But I should have still got him out with the next pitch.”